NHSDigital/nhs-app-api/docs/Functionality-Documentation/silver-integration-jump-off-creation.md

 Changes to the web project to add a new silver integration jump-off point should be limited to editing the following five files:

 * **web / src / lib / third-party-providers / jump-off-configuration.js** - edit the JSON to add a new jump off point, within a section for a new provider if this is the first jump-off for a particular provider.
+    * **acceptablePathsRegex** - a regular expression describing all the paths that should match this jump-off.
+This is needed in addition to **redirectPath** to support "deep links" to integrated services (e.g. specific appointments, messages, test results).
+Note that slashes, the question mark, and any querystring parameters should be urlencoded.
     * **jumpOffId** - should match the `id` of the jumpOff in `third-party-providers.js` so the locale text can be retrieved for a jump off.
-    * **redirectPath** - Note that in the redirectPath field, any querystring parameters should be url encoded.
+    * **redirectPath** - The canonical redirect path to which the jump-off button should redirect.
+Note that in the redirectPath field, any querystring parameters should be url encoded.
 Used when a user navigates to the redirector to find the jump off point so we can check if the feature is enabled for the user (in case they have navigated straight to the URL).
     * **provider** - used by the redirector (along with `serviceType`) to check if the service journey rule is enabled.
     * **serviceType** - used by the redirector (along with `providerId`) to check if the service journey rule is enabled.
     * **proofLevel** - Optional.
 By default a jump off is only accessible to proof level 9 users.
 This parameter identifies that a jump off may also be accessed at proof level 5.

-If adding a new child brand for the same primary provider (e.g Care Information Exchange as a child brand of Patients Know Best), add these as new jump-offs within the same parent thirdPartyProvider, disambiguated with suffixes - e.g. appointmentsCie for the CIE-branded version of PKB appointments.
 * **web / src / locale / en / third-party-providers.js** - again, edit the JSON to add a new jump off point, within a section for a new provider if this is the first jump off for a particular provider.
-Child brands for the same primary provider should be added as new jump-offs within the same provider.
     * **serviceId** - this should correspond to the ID of the associated Known Service.
     * **provider Name** - this text will appear on the third-party warning screen (if showThirdPartyWarning set to true in Known Services), and also within splunk logging and audit records.
     * **jumpOffs / id** - should correspond to the entry added in jump-off-configuration.js
     * **jumpOffs / path** - the path on the third party site to be linked to.
 Note that here, any querystring parameters should not be url encoded, unlike in jump-off-configuration.js.
-For child brands, this path should be suffixed with a dummy `brand` querysting parameter, to allow disambiguation of content between multiple brands.
     * **jumpOffs / jumpOffContent** - headerText and descriptionText containing the content to be shown on the jump-off button.
     * **jumpOffs / thirdPartyWarning** - additional content to be shown on the third-party warning screen.
 This can be omitted if showThirdPartyWarning is set to false in Known Services (e.e. ers manageYourReferral).
-Note that the `brandName` property is optional - if provided this will be used instead of the `providerName` in the warning page content.
 * **The vue page to which the jump-off button should be added.**
     * Add an instance of the vue component ThirdPartyJumpOffButton, specifying the `provider-configuration` by referencing the relevant object from jump-off-configuration.js.
     * Use the sjrIf library to add a computed property to determine whether the jump-off component should be shown.
 It may be necessary to combine this with additional checks, e.g. that the user is not proxying, or has a p9 proof level.